 Per the most recent appraisal of the Property (Attachment 7b), prepared in August 2022, the highest and best use of the property was determined to be residential development, with an estimated market value estimate of \$1.2 million.
 In 2018, about 7 acres on the property began to be partially developed, leading to the deforestation of these areas (which are excluded from the Project Area).
-Using a residential development pattern is the most conservative approach.

-Attachment: 6 Callen Land Use Regulations Monongalia County

-7 Callen Zoning Maps

-7b Callen Appraisal 2022
+Attachment: 6 Callen Land Use Regulations Monongalia County 7 Callen Zoning Maps 7b Callen Appraisal 2022